robertjcumming/matpigui/README.txt

 % hold down control before selecting to multi select.
 % change the page (popupmenu in toolbar) to see brushed data in another page

-There are 6 examples of brushing & linking
+There are a number of examples of brushing & linking

 The latest release includes: